platformsh/platformsh-docs/docs/src/integrations/observability/blackfire.md

 ## Profiling

 Blackfire lets you profile code anywhere it is deployed, including on your local development machines.
-Via a browser extension or CLI, profile HJTTP requests, CLI scripts, Consumers and Daemons.
+Via a browser extension or the CLI command, profile HTTP requests, CLI scripts, Consumers and Daemons.

 [Read more in the Blackfire documentation](https://blackfire.io/docs/profiling-cookbooks/index).